Calculate the Ball-Berry index

 at the leaf surface may be slightly different.
 These required inputs can be

-calculated using the calculate_gas_properties
+calculated using the calculate_gas_properties function.

 Value

-that includes the Ball-Berry index as a
+An object based on data_table that includes the Ball-Berry index as a

-new column called bb_index
+new column called bb_index.

-object, the category of this new column
+If data_table is an exdf object, the category of this new column

-to indicate that it was created
+will be calculate_ball_berry_index to indicate that it was created

 using this function.